-- a.
+a.
 Performance requirements: The device should be capable of being used for 10 to 15 seconds to collect the specimen.
 Typically, one to three biopsies are performed during one exam, thus the total operation only lasts for a few minutes.
-The biopsy tool should be strong enough to withstand insertion and extraction from the cervix as well as be able to be be used for numerous procedures.
-This device also must be able to be autoclaved in between each patient without fear of cross patient contamination.
-Ideally, this tool should require minimal upkeep and be able to continuously be used to decrease the relative cost of the device with each use. - b.
+The biopsy tool should be strong enough to withstand insertion and extraction from the cervix.

+b.
 Safety: The device must be sterilized and then packaged in order to prepare for storage before the operation.

+c.
+Accuracy and Reliability: The biopsy tool should consistently extract a 3 x 3 to 4 x 4 mm sample of tissue.

+d.
+Life in Service: The tool should last for the minimum amount of time needed to take one biopsy sample (estimated at 15 seconds to collect the tissue).
+Should the device be a reusable tool, it must be capable of withstanding several operations.

-The device must be compatible to autoclaving for complete cleaning in between various procedures.
-In addition, the device should not allow accidental cutting of the surrounding tissue. - c.
-Accuracy and Reliability: The biopsy tool should consistently extract a $3 \times 3 \times 2$ mm sample of tissue. - d.
-Life in Service: The tool should be able to withstand up to five biopsies per patient and as many patients as possible to keep down the relative cost of the design. - e.
-Shelf life: The device should be able to be stored at room temperature for long periods of time. - f.
-Operating Environment: The device will be typically used in a doctor's office and then be inserted into the vagina to extract a sample from the outer edge of the cervix.
-The tool must be able to withstand a temperature range of 15 degrees Celsius to 55 degrees Celsius and a pH range 3.8 to 4.5. - g.
-Ergonomics: The surgeon should be able to comfortably handle the biopsy device with either hand and have good control of the device's movement. - h.
-Size: Current tools are about 24 cm long and the new device should have a similar length. i.
-Weight: Current tools have a mass of around 70 to 85 grams.
+e.
+Shelf life: The device should be able to be stored at room temperature for long periods of time.

+f.
+Operating Environment: The device will be used in an operating room and then inserted into the vagina to extract a sample from the outer edge of the cervix.
+The tool must be able to withstand a temperature range of 15 degrees Celsius to 55 degrees Celsius and a pH range 3.8 to 4.5.

+g.
+Ergonomics: The surgeon should be able to comfortably handle the biopsy device with either hand and have good control of the device's movement.

+h.
+Size: Current tools are about 24 cm long and the new device should have a similar length.

+i.
+Weight: Current tools have a mass of around 70 to 85 grams .
 Depending on whether or not the device will be disposable, the weight may vary due to the change of material used.

 j.
 Materials: The material used to construct the device should be safe to insert into the human body and should avoid, or at the very least minimize, irritation of the biopsy site.
-The material will also be able to withstand any applied force required for the physician to utilize to completely take the biopsy.

 k.
-Aesthetics, Appearance, and Finish: The device should have a smooth finish so as not to be abrasive to any tissue it may come in contact with.
+Aesthetics, Appearance, and Finish: The device should have a smooth finish so as not to be abrasive.